 Library Book Mould Removal

-A NLR technician was brought in to conduct a mould assessment in a small library room.
-The extent of the mould present showed that a large amount of books and surfaces were contaminated with active mould growth and required remediation.
-Once approved, a NLR team was sent in to remove the mould.
+An NLR technician was brought in to conduct a mould assessment in a small library room.
+The extent of the mould present showed that a large number of books and surfaces were contaminated with active mould growth and required remediation.
+Once approved, an NLR team was sent in to remove the mould.

 Video Case Study

 See how the team works through the recovery of priceless but mouldy books.

 • Installed HEPA filtration units to filter the air of mould concentrations in the air during and in-between days of remediation.